Flow-CS196/Flow-CS196.github.io/README.md

 Different Types of Syntax

-START - The start shape signals the first block of a new file and cannot be deleted.
+START - The start parallelogram signals the first block of a new file and cannot be deleted.
 When writing a new file, connect your second statement to the start parallelogram.
 The code inside the start parallelogram will be executed.

 SIMPLE - The simple rectangle just runs the code inside it.